Chokecherry and Sierra Madre Wind Energy Project: Economics

-Impact Assistance to the local communities is expected to be $53 million, with much of the money going to Carbon County.
-Total State tax revenue could be as high as $780 million.
+Impact assistance to the local communities is expected to be $53 million, with much of the money going to Carbon County.
+Total state tax revenue could be as high as $780 million.
 During construction, 400 workers would be employed on average, but peaking at 900.
 After construction, 114 people would be permanently employed.

-The associated 3,000 MW HVDC TransWest Express Transmission Line (also owned by PCW) from the area to Las Vegas (730 miles; 1,175 km) is expected by NREL analysts save $500 million to around $1 billion per year for Californian consumers, compared to Californian alternatives.
+The associated 3,000 MW HVDC TransWest Express Transmission Line (also owned by PCW) from the area to Las Vegas (730 mi) is expected by NREL analysts save $500 million to around $1 billion per year for Californian consumers, compared to Californian alternatives.
 The TWE received approvals in December 2016/January 2017.

 Wyoming is one of the few U.S. states to tax wind power.
 This was done in order to protect the coal, oil, and natural gas industry, the backbone of the state economy.
-As of 2017, Wyoming remained heavily dependent on the coal industry, from which derived 40% of U.S. coal.
+As of 2017, Wyoming remained heavily dependent on its coal industry, which 40% of US coal was derived from.
 With public support, the state government eliminated its sales-and-use tax exemption for utility-scale renewable-energy equipment in 2009 and imposed a $1 per megawatt-hour tax on wind power in 2010.
 A tax increase may impact the economics of the project.
 In all, taxes have increased the cost of the project by about $440 million.
 Efforts by some state legislators to raise the tax to $3 or even $5 per megawatt-hour have all been defeated, as of 2017.
 Nevertheless, any further tax hikes would likely kill the project altogether.